fullstacktf/motor-services-frontend/README.md

 # Pick Auto 🚗

-Pick Auto is an application to help people with little time to manage the maintenance of their vehicles and keep the revisions up to date
+Pick Auto is an application to help people with little time to manage the services of their vehicles setting appointments between users and drivers, keeping the revisions up to date.

 ## 📁Project Structure